 Important questions to ask while choosing a VoIP provider for your business

-Many businesses are moving towards VoIP enabled phone systems.
-It's not hard to decide for businesses of all sizes to go for VoIP enabled phone systems.
+Many businesses are moving towards VoIP-enabled phone systems.
+It's not hard to decide for businesses of all sizes to go for VoIP-enabled phone systems.
 It's just a matter of time.
-However, the important thing while moving towards VoIP phone system is to decide which VoIP provider to choose.
-Many businesses struggle to choose right VoIP provider to suite their needs.
-There are many VoIP offerings by many providers, but filtering through the marketing noise to pick the right one can be tough decision.
+However, the important thing while moving towards the VoIP phone system is to decide which VoIP provider to choose.
+Many businesses struggle to choose the right VoIP provider to suit their needs.
+There are many VoIP offerings by many providers, but filtering through the marketing noise to pick the right one can be a tough decision.

 Even before that, you may need to consider which of the two paths to VoIP enabled services you should choose: Hosted or Managed.
 It depends on a number of things that we have discussed below.

 In the case of managed VoIP, your company chooses to manage the product (software) itself but chooses to outsource the management of associated hardware to a third party.
 While in the case of hosted VoIP, your product (software), as well as the management of associated hardware, is the responsibility of the third party.
 You only pay for the services you use from your hosted service provider.

 That means with managed VoIP services, a third-party provider offers all the equipment, operations facilities, and technical expertise needed for a company to gain the benefits of an IP-enabled phone system.
 With hosted VoIP option, you gain access to the latest technologies and features while paying a lower fee per month for each phone that includes the phone features that normally are associated with a PBX system.

 What type of pricing model your prospective VoIP provider provides?
 The standard model of pay-as-you-go is the right choice.
 Some VoIP providers offer contacts which is not a good choice in VoIP-based systems.
 In the pay-as-you-go model, should be able to pay month by month and change your plan whenever you want.